Semi-supervised Semantic Segmentation with Mutual Knowledge Distillation: Experiments

 \subsection{Implementation Details}

-\textbf{Datasets.} Following previous methods~\cite{chen2021semi, yuan2021simple, wang2022semi}, experiments are performed on two widely used image segmentation datasets, PASCAL VOC 2012~\cite{everingham2015pascal} and Cityscapes~\cite{cordts2016cityscapes}.
-PASCAL VOC 2012~\cite{everingham2015pascal} is a standard semantic segmentation benchmark with 21 classes, including the background.
-The standard PASCAL VOC 2012 datasets (VOC) have 1464 images for training, 1449 images for validation, and 1456 images for testing.
-Following the previous works~\cite{chen2018encoder}, we combine the Pascal VOC with 9118 training images from the Segmentation Boundary Dataset (SBD)~\cite{hariharan2011semantic} as VOCAug.
+\textbf{Datasets.} Following previous methods~\cite{chen2021semi, yuan2021simple, wang2022semi}, experiments are performed on three widely used image segmentation datasets, PASCAL VOC 2012 (VOC)~\cite{everingham2015pascal}, Cityscapes~\cite{cordts2016cityscapes} and COCO~\cite{lin2014microsoft}.
+VOC~\cite{everingham2015pascal} is a standard semantic segmentation benchmark with 21 classes, including the background.
+The standard VOC datasets have 1464 images for training, 1449 images for validation, and 1456 images for testing.
+Following the previous works~\cite{chen2018encoder}, we combine VOC with 9118 training images from the Segmentation Boundary Dataset (SBD)~\cite{hariharan2011semantic} as VOCAug.
 During training on VOCAug and VOC, we employ a crop size of $512 \times 512$.

-Cityscpaes~\cite{cordts2016cityscapes} consists of 2975/500/1525 finely annotated urban scene images with resolution $2048 \times 1024$ for training/validation/testing respectively.
+Cityscpaes~\cite{cordts2016cityscapes} consists of 2975/500/1525 finely annotated urban scene images with resolution $2048 \times 1024$ for train/validation/test, respectively.
 The segmentation performance is evaluated over 19 challenging categories.
 We use a training crop size of $1024\times512$.

+We have chosen the COCO dataset~\cite{lin2014microsoft} for our experiments to conduct further benchmarking of the proposed method.
+It is a challenging benchmark for semantic segmentation composed of 118k/5k for training/validation.
+We employ a crop size of $512 \times 512$.

 \textbf{Training.} Our method is implemented on MMSegmentation~\cite{mmseg2020}.
-Following DeepLabV3Plus~\cite{chen2018encoder}, we use the "poly" learning rate policy where the initial learning rate is multiplied by $(1 - iter/iter_{max})^{0.9}$.
-The initial learning rate is 0.0025 for PASCAL VOC 2012 and 0.01 for Cityscapes.
+Following DeepLabV3Plus~\cite{chen2018encoder}, we use the ``poly" learning rate policy where the initial learning rate is multiplied by $(1 - iter/iter_{max})^{0.9}$.
+For VOC and COCO datasets, the initial learning rate is set to 0.0025, while for Cityscapes, it is set to 0.01.
 Specifically, the batch size is set to 16 for all datasets, and all training was performed on the four NVIDIA A100.
-We train the network with mini-bath stochastic gradient descent(SGD).
+We train the network with mini-bath stochastic gradient descent (SGD).
 The momentum is fixed as 0.9, and the weight decay is set to 0.0005.

-\textbf{Network architecture.} We use DeepLabv3plus~\cite{chen2018encoder} with ResNet~\cite{he2016deep} pre-trained on ImageNet~\cite{krizhevsky2012imagenet} as our segmentation network.
+\textbf{Network architecture.} We use DeepLabv3plus~\cite{chen2018encoder} with ResNet~\cite{he2016deep} pre-trained on ImageNet~\cite{krizhevsky2012imagenet} as our segmentation network for VOC and Cityscapes datasets.
 The decoder head is composed of separable convolution same as standard DeepLabv3plus.
+It is worth noting that we do not use any tricks in the model structure.
+We adopt Xception-65~\cite{chollet2017xception} as our backbone network for the COCO datasets, following the same architectural design as other methods for a fair comparison.